Juice (1992 film): Reception

-The film received generally favorable reviews.
+The film received generally positive reviews.
 Roger Ebert gave the film three out of four stars, praising the film as "one of those stories with the quality of a nightmare, in which foolish young men try to out-macho one another until they get trapped in a violent situation which will forever alter their lives.".
 Entertainment Weekly gave the film a "B+" grading, based on how it depicts four young characters who try to gain complete self-control over their surroundings.

 Dickerson also received praise for his directorial skills:

-Juice holds a rating of 79% on Rotten Tomatoes based on 29 reviews.
+Juice holds a rating of 81% on Rotten Tomatoes based on 32 reviews, with an average rating of 6.5/10.
+The consensus summarizes: "Juice hits hard as a tense, provocative morality play with assured direction from first-timer Ernest Dickerson and commanding central performances."
+On Metacritic, the film holds a score of 60 out of 100, based on 17 critics, indicating "mixed or average" reviews.